Welcome to the SDC Ramily!

-Are you in need of housing or dining accommodations to make your campus life the most comfortable and accessible before you move in?
-You can fill out the Housing & Dining Request for Accommodation Form or contact us by phone (970-491-6385) or email (firstname.lastname@example.org) to set up an appointment to start the housing accommodation process.
+Are you in need of housing or dining accommodations to make your campus life the most accessible before you move in?
+You can fill out the Housing & Dining Accommodation Request for Accommodation Form.
+You will then want to contact our office by phone at 970-491-6385) or email at firstname.lastname@example.org to set up an appointment to start the housing accommodation process.

-Want your scores to reflect your best self?
-Ask for testing accommodations for your placement tests prior to taking your exams.
-Already took the placement tests without accommodation but still feel like you need accommodations?
-Connect with us at 970-491-6385 or email@example.com to get accommodations for your placement test and you can take it again with accommodations.
+Ask for testing accommodations for your placement exams prior to taking them.
+If you have already taken your placement exams without accommodation but feel like you need accommodations, please connect with us at 970-491-6385 or email@example.com to get accommodations for your placement exams and you can take it again with accommodations.

 Once you have accepted your journey as a Ram and have completed Ram Orientation, please follow these steps to connect with our office.

-Call (970-491-6385) or email (email@example.com) us to set up an appointment so we can get to know you!
+Call 970-491-6385 or email firstname.lastname@example.org us to set up an appointment with an accommodation specialist so we can get to know you!
 It’s always best to be able to put a face to a name and give students a warm welcome.

-You will meet your Accommodation Specialist who will become one of your many resources throughout your journey at CSU.
-Your Specialist will discuss your strengths, interests, and goals and how CSU can best provide access to all aspects of your college life at CSU.
-This is where you identify accommodations (academic adjustments) to the college environment that best suite your individual needs.
+You will meet your accommodation specialist who will become one of your many resources throughout your journey at CSU.
+Your specialist will discuss your strengths, interests, and goals and how CSU can best provide access to all aspects of your college life at CSU.
+This is where you identify accommodations (academic adjustments) to the college environment that best suit your individual needs.
 Add them to your email and phone contacts so you can reach out whenever you need some additional support.

-Classes are about to start, Fall 2020 semester is officially just around the corner!
-Don’t forget to complete your Accommodation Letter Request Form prior to the first day of classes (or anytime thereafter) so that the Student Disability Center can send your letters to your professors and copy you.
+Each semester don’t forget to complete your Accommodation Letter Request Form prior to the first day of classes (or anytime thereafter) so that the Student Disability Center can send your letters to your professors and copy you.
 This informs them about the accommodations you need to access your classes.